-- I. School-Financed Student Support Services Most school districts employ support service or "pupil services professionals," such as school psychologists, counselors, and social workers.
-These personnel perform services connected with mental health and psychosocial problems (including related services designated for special education students).
-The format for this delivery mechanism usually is a combination of centrally-based and school-based services. - II.
-School-District Specialized Units Some districts operate central units (sometimes including clinics) focusing on specialized student needs and specific problems (e.g., safe and drug free school programs, child abuse, suicide, and mental health).
-These units often provide outreach services and consultation to schools.
-They may focus on organizing Family Resource Centers, School-Based Health Centers, and so forth. - III.
-Formal Connections with Community MH Services Increasingly, schools have developed connections with community agencies, often as the result of the school-based health center movement, school-linked services initiatives (e.g., full service schools, family resource centers), and efforts to develop systems of care (e.g., "wrap-around" services for those in special education).
-Four formats have emerged: - co-location of community agency personnel and services at schools sometimes in the context of School-Based Health Centers partly financed by community health organizations - formal linkages with agencies to enhance access and service coordination for students and families at the agency, at a nearby satellite clinic, or in a school-based or linked family resource center - formal partnerships between a school district and community agencies to establish or expand school-based or linked facilities that include provision of MH services - contracting with community providers to provide needed student services - IV.
-Classroom-Based Curriculum and Specialized "Pull Out" Interventions Most schools include in some facet of their curriculum a focus on enhancing social and emotional functioning.
-Specific instructional activities may be designed to promote healthy social and emotional development and/or prevent psychosocial problems such as behavior and emotional problems, school violence, and drug abuse.
-And, of course, special education classrooms always are supposed to have a constant focus on mental health concerns.
-Three formats have emerged: - integrated instruction as part of the regular classroom content and processes - specific curriculum or special intervention implemented by personnel specially trained to carry out the processes - curriculum approach is part of a multifaceted set of interventions designed to enhance positive development and prevent problems - V. Comprehensive, Multifaceted, and Integrated Approaches A few school districts have begun the process of reconceptualizing their piecemeal and fragmented approaches to addressing barriers that interfere with students having an equal opportunity to succeed at school.
+- I. School-Financed Student Support Services School districts employ support service or "pupil services professionals," such as school psychologists, counselors, social workers, and nurses.
+These personnel offer student support programs and services (including related services designated for special education students).
+The format for this delivery mechanism usually is a combination of centrally-based and school-based programs and services. - II.
+Classroom-Based Curriculum and Specialized "Pull Out" Interventions Most schools include in some facet of their curriculum a focus on enhancing social and emotional functioning, health, wellness, and so forth.
+For example, specific instructional activities may be designed to promote healthy social and emotional development and/or prevent psychosocial problems such as behavior and emotional problems, school violence, and drug abuse.
+And, of course, special education classrooms always are supposed to have a constant focus on such concerns.
+Three formats have emerged: - integrated instruction as part of the regular classroom content and processes - specific curriculum or special intervention implemented by personnel specially trained to carry out the processes - curriculum approaches as part of a multifaceted set of interventions designed to enhance positive development and prevent problems - III.
+School-District Specialized Units Some districts operate central units (sometimes including clinics) focusing on specialized student support needs and specific problems (e.g., safe and drug free school programs, child abuse, suicide, and mental and physical health.
+These often provide outreach services and consultation to schools.
+They may focus on organizing Family Resource Centers, School-Based Health Centers, and so forth. - IV.
+Formal Connections with Community Services Increasingly, schools have developed connections with community agencies, often as the result of school-linked services initiatives (e.g., full service schools, family resource centers, school health centers), and efforts to develop systems of care (e.g., "wrap-around" services for those in special education).
+Four formats have emerged: - co-location of community agency personnel and services at schools - formal linkages with agencies to enhance access and service coordination for students and families at the agency, at a nearby satellite clinic, or in a school-based or linked family resource center - formal partnerships between a school district and community agencies to establish or expand schoolbased or linked facilities that include provision of various services - contracting with community providers to provide needed student services - V. Comprehensive, Multifaceted, and Integrated Approaches A few school districts have begun the process of reconceptualizing their piecemeal and fragmented approaches to addressing barriers that interfere with students having an equal opportunity to succeed at school.
 They are starting to restructure their student support services and weave them together with community resources and integrate all this with instructional efforts that effect healthy development.
-The intent is to develop a full continuum of programs and services encompassing efforts to promote positive development, prevent problems, respond as early-afteronset as is feasible, and offer treatment regimens.
-Mental health and psychosocial concerns are a major focus of the continuum of interventions.
+The intent is to develop a full continuum of programs and services encompassing efforts to promote positive development, prevent problems, respond as early-after-onset as is feasible, and offer treatment regimens.
+Psychosocial and mental and physical health concerns are a major focus of the continuum of interventions.
 Efforts to move toward comprehensive, multifaceted approaches are likely to be enhanced by initiatives to integrate schools more fully into systems of care and the growing movement to create community schools.
-Three formats are emerging: - mechanisms to coordinate and integrate school and community services - initiatives to restructure support programs and services and integrate them into school reform agendas - community schools
+Three formats are emerging: - · mechanisms to coordinate and integrate school and community services - initiatives to restructure support programs/services and integrate them into school reform agendas community schools - community schools